IRicTheCoder/GuuFramework/.features/guu.md

 - Allows the easy creation of Singletons.

 ## `Event` Handling
 Improves the event handling system provided by C#, making this system far more powerful and useful then just the normal registration and invocation features.
-This does not override the default system and that can still be used to bypass the handler.
+This does not override the default system and so the default can still be used to bypass the handler.

 - Upgrades the current `event` system provided by C#.
 - To use the upgraded system use `event.Handle(args)` or `event.Handle<R>(args)` instead of the normal `event.Invoke(args)`.
   - Can force events to only trigger unique methods, so repetitions won't be called, by setting the `unique` parameter to `true`.
-  - Can provide context to each method called by the event by setting the `provider` parament to a `IContextProvider` instance.
+  - Can provide context to each method called by the event by setting the `provider` parameter to a `IContextProvider` instance.
   - Each method in the call can get the value returned by the last method called using `EventHandler.LastResult<T>()`
 - Can use `event.HandleSpecific<T>(args)` or `event.HandleSpecific(args)` to only call methods that belong to the type provided.
 - Sorts method calls by priority when the event is triggered.